CIND-FM

-CIND-FM (88.1 MHz), branded as Indie88, is an FM radio station in Toronto, Ontario, Canada.
-The station, which broadcasts an adult album alternative format, had its "soft launch" on July 31, 2013, and had its official launch on September 3, 2013.
+CIND-FM (88.1 FM, "Indie88") is a radio station in Toronto.
+Owned by Local Radio Lab, it broadcasts an adult album alternative (AAA) format.

-The station is owned by Local Radio Lab Inc. Indie88, as the station is branded, places a priority on on-air and online interaction with its audience.
+The station was founded in 2013 by Central Ontario Broadcasting, who won a bid for the frequency in 2012 after the revocation of CKLN-FM's license.
+It soft launched on July 31, 2013, before officially launching on September 3, 2013.

 Indie88's offices and studios are located on Hanna Avenue in Toronto's Liberty Village, while its transmitter is located on top of First Canadian Place in Toronto's Financial District.